 This is when I found my new home - LX Printing.
 Hired on as Production Manager, I had a large variety of duties to keep production moving.
 When our graphic artist left without notice, I was then “thrown in” to the world of Graphic Arts.
 Although overwhelming at first, it has grown to be one of the things I enjoy most at my job.
 LX Printing changed its name a few times over the course of the years, and is now Third Angle.

-Now, with over 35 years in the printing industry, 14 years have been with Third Angle.
+Now, with over 35 years in the printing industry, 15 years have been with Third Angle.
 Having an amazing boss helps you want to stay put.
 Over the years as the printing industry has changed, I have enjoyed their exciting transition into the marketing world.
 Third Angle expanded their services to include websites, social media, brand recognition, e-mail marketing, and search engine optimization just to name a few; while not forgetting that printing in conjunction with these other services is still a very important part of marketing success.
-As the company changed, so has the staff with expertise on the Web while I am the “Print Maestro” (go figure).

-In my spare time, I enjoy working in my garden, camping with my family, listening to music, and spending time with my spoiled, floppy-eared pets - my dog and my two goats.
+In my spare time, I enjoy working in my garden, camping with my family, listening to music, and spending time with my spoiled pets - my dogs and goats.